 From where you get your inspiration

 My best ideas come to me either in the shower or just before I fall asleep.
 I end up jumping out of bed or running out of the shower to draw thumbnails on paper in case I forget!
-Once I have an idea, I search up references of paintings and photos for a similar topic or theme to see how other artists have approached it and fine tune my concept that way.
+Once I have an idea, I search up references of paintings and photos for a similar topic or theme to see how other artists have approached it and fine-tune my concept that way.

 How do you look for the perfect spots?

-Most of my work is in the studio, so my team and I usually come up with a set design for each concept.
+Most of my work is in the studio, so my team and I usually come up with the set design for each concept.
 However, there are times where we do shoot outdoors, in which case we spend a lot of time researching locations that fit the concept!

 Describe a typical shoot.

 The process of creating an image begins with concept development and research.
 If I am working with a commercial brand, it’s really important for my team to understand the target market and the goals of each company before producing a set of images.
-With an editorial, we create a story line that we follow through the entire editorial frame by frame.
+With an editorial, we create a storyline that we follow through the entire editorial frame by frame.

 Were you educate in photography, or are yourself taught?